-- 1. General - a.
-Students may not enter or progress in the Nursing Program unless their tuition and other fees are paid in full. - b.
-Students must have a minimum of a 2.7 GPA within the nursing major to be eligible for graduation (See also DU Undergraduate Catalog). - 2.
-Definitions - a.
+a.
+Students must have a minimum of a 2.7 GPA within the nursing major to be eligible for graduation (See also DU Undergraduate Catalog).

+2. Definitions

+- a.
 Stop-Out: Refers to a situation in which a student is in good academic standing and must step out of the nursing program for a personal reason.
 Some reasons for this include, but are not limited to, a family emergency, health concern, or a call to military service. - b.
 Fail-Out: Refers to a situation in which a student does not pass an NURS course with the minimum grade required (80%).
 Distinction is made between a single course fail-out and multiple course fail-out (dismissal).
 See procedures below. - c.
 Withdrawal: Refers to the academic procedure of removing oneself (or being removed) officially from enrollment in a course. - d.
-Withdrawal-fail: Refers to a situation where a student withdraws from a course that they are failing (grade less than 80%) after the halfway mark of the semester. - e.
+Withdrawal-fail: Refers to a situation where a student withdraws from a course that they are failing (grade less than 80%) after the halfway mark of the semester.

+e.
 Dismissal: Refers to a situation where the student may not return to the nursing program except through the formal application process for admission.
 Reasons for dismissal are listed below.